-Entering into a business partnership in East Coast can be very exciting.
+Entering into a business partnership in Bedok can be very exciting.
 You’ve found someone who shares your vision, works well with you, and has lots of great ideas.
 To create a partnership business, understand the why of your partner, seek commonality and shared vision, don’t rush the process, write things down.

 Be clear on the value you bring to the table.
 Be honest about why you’re interested in creating a partnership.
 Understand why your partner is seeking to connect.
 Best partnerships work because the vision and values are shared as well as passion and enthusiasm.
 Seal all agreements in writing to avoid messy breakups in future.
 Contracts preserve relationship, not destroy them.